EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

       # Track if any branch needed a pull
       $anyBranchNeededPull = $false

+      # Track if ALL branches were processed successfully (no skip, no fail)
+      $allBranchesWerePulled = $true

       # Separator control
       $branchCount = $sortedBranchesToUpdate.Count
       $i = 0